Staying Safe Our Acute Respiratory Illness (ARI) Update:

 Partners in care are those visitors who play a recognised role in the daily care and support of a resident, such as: helping with meals, personal care, and emotional support.
 These visitors are particularly important for residents with dementia and residents with a diagnosed mental health issue.

 In addition to partners in care, visitors who need to see a loved one who is at end of life, can visit in consultation with the Director of Nursing who will facilitate these visits if clinically indicated.
-Visitors should be fully vaccinated, produce a negative RAT test prior to entry into the home and wear full Personal Protective Equipment (PPE).
-If you are not fully vaccinated, the Director of Nursing will discuss additional precautions to be taken to facilitate the visit.

 Visiting hours for partners in care and end-of-life visitors are available for those that work full time and include weekends but are preferred at the service between 10.00am and 3.00pm daily as we have additional staff employed to facilitate visitor access and provide testing and screening for persons entering the centre.